basvandewiel/misternfs/README.md

 began with teletypes and punch cards.
 You'll need to be more careful with it than you'd be when using just the plain local SD card or you'll run into issues that may seem hard to debug at first.
 Here's a few pointers.

+### Case sensitivity

+MiSTer runs Linux, which is generally case-sensitive but not in the MiSTer's default case using just the SD-card for storage.
+The SD-card is formatted using exFAT, which is case-insensitive.
+NFS, on the other hand, generally has a Linux/UNIX backing store which *does* care about case.
+This means that on your SD-card ```NeoGeo``` and ```NEOGEO``` are the same thing, while they're quite distinct via NFS.

+Ensure that you test your update scripts etc. carefully before moving your stuff over to an NFS-based network share.

 ### Can't write to my network share